Leopard 40 VS Lagoon 380 catamaran charter

 In this post, I would like to explain why I choose a Leopard 40 catamaran instead of a Lagoon 380, which actually, was my first choice for Charters Eleven’s catamaran charter.

-I spent a couple of seasons in Ibiza been the proud captain of a Lagoon 380.
+I spent a couple of seasons in Ibiza being the proud captain of a Lagoon 380.
 A Good looking cat, good sailing features, very handy, not too big, not too small, perfect for chartering…I loved it!!

 It was my baby even though I was just the captain for four months a year.

 Don’t ask me why, but sailors treat boats as something more than a piece of floating material.
 As my friend Z would say “Amigo, that’s because they have a name”…maybe, but I also named my old car and I’ve never had the feeling that I have with a boat.

 Anyway, as I said, I was familiar with the 380.
 The Lagoon was Charters Eleven’s first choice when hunting a catamaran charter.

 Before finding Geronimo, the Leopard 40, the only knowledge I had about Leopard Catamarans was what I found in magazines and on the internet.